vielhuber/adobe-animate-embed/README.md

 -   simple caching mechanism when loading published files from adobe animate
 -   control loop, rewind and play/pause
 -   embedding of multiple animations (from the same source) on the same page
--   different fps in different animations
+-   different fps in different animations, also manually modify speed
 -   full ie11 support

 ## installation